-- 1. In this document, "you" or "your" means the student; "we", "us" and "ours" means the Royal Academy of Dramatic Art (RADA). - 2.
-RADA is committed to providing the best possible experience for students throughout the cycle of their studies and training, from the application stage through to graduation.
-However, we recognise there may be occasions when you feel that the quality of your experience falls short of what might be reasonably expected.
-This Policy and Procedure facilitates your being able to take forward complaints about specific factors that have affected you.
-It sets out how we handle complaints, aim to treat them fairly and rigorously, and seek timely resolutions.
-Ultimately we wish to conduct thorough and fair investigations of complaints so that we can make evidence-based decisions on the facts of each individual case.
-Resolving complaints as early as possible contributes to the overall effective operation of the Academy and ensures that where you have had reason to feel dissatisfied, the matter can be resolved constructively and efficiently. - 3.
-We define a complaint as being an expression of dissatisfaction by one or more students about our actions or lack of actions in a certain area, or about the standard of service we provide, or is provided on our behalf, which warrants a response.
-We seek to learn from the experience of complaints and improve services for all members of the Academy.
-This complaints procedure fulfils our obligations under our validation agreement with King's College London.
-This policy and its procedures have been designed to operate in accordance with King's College London's Student Complaints Procedure, and the Office of the Independent Adjudicator's Good Practice Framework for Handling Complaints and Academic Appeals. - 4.
-Complaints may relate to areas including, but not restricted to: - a. standard or quality of service provided by the Academy; - b. failure to provide a service - c. quality of facilities or learning resources - d. treatment, attitude, behaviour or conduct by a staff member, contractor or other party acting on behalf of the Academy - e. failure of the Academy to properly follow a particular administrative process - f. dissatisfaction with Academy policy or procedure; note that while these matters are set at the discretion of the Academy, legitimate complaints about them will be formally considered. - 5.
-While the guidance in 4 above aims to be as helpful as possible, the definition of a complaint can be very broad.
-Not every concern or issue raised with the Academy will be categorised as a complaint.
-For example, the following are not complaints: - a. a request under the Freedom of Information Act or Data Protection Act;
+- 1. In this document, "you" or "your" means the student; "we", "us" and "ours" means the Royal Academy of Dramatic Art (RADA). - We are committed to considering and investigating genuine complaints from students.
+We define a complaint as being an expression of dissatisfaction by one or more students about our action or lack of action, or about the standard of service we provide, or is provided on our behalf, which warrants a response.
+We will seek to learn from the experience of complaints and improve services for all members of the Academy.
+This complaints procedure fulfils the our obligations under our validation agreement with King's College London.
+This policy and its procedures have been designed to operate in accordance with King's College London's B6 Student Complaints Procedure, and the Office of the Independent Adjudicator's Good Practice Framework for Handling Complaints and Academic Appeals. - 3.
+The basis of this procedure is that it is fair, efficient and transparent, with one informal and two formal elements: - a.

-- b. a request for information or an explanation of policy or practice; - a response to an invitation to provide feedback through a formal mechanism such as questionnaires, surveys, committee membership or participation in activity such as focus groups or student sessions in institutional reviews; - d. an insurance claim; - e. an issue which is being, or has been, considered by a court or tribunal; - f. an attempt to have a complaint reconsidered where the Academy's procedure has been completed and a decision has been issued.

-Other approaches to the Academy to raise issues or concerns may similarly not be categorised as complaints and this will be made clear at the time the issue is raised.
-These and 4a-f above cannot be submitted to the complaints procedure described here.

-- 6. The basis of this procedure is that it is fair, efficient and transparent, with the following three stages: - a.
 Stage One: early resolution, dealt with at the most local relevant level. - b.
-Stage Two: formal resolution, investigation by the Registrar (or nominee - c.
-Stage Three: appeal, heard by an independent panel. - 7.
-For the avoidance of doubt, in the event of the procedure being updated or amended, the version of this policy that will apply will be determined by the date (usually the academic year) the complaint is logged with us. - 8.
-We emphasise the importance of you seeking informal and early resolution wherever possible.
-Stage 1 of the process aims to enable the quickest, least formal means of resolving complaints.
-You are encouraged to pursue this when you feel you have a legitimate complaint as it involves frank discussion of the issue as soon as possible after it has arisen, and 'locally' ie close to where the problem originated.
-This is normally how most complaints are resolved and means there is no need to undertake the more involved and time-consuming Stage 2.
-However, we wish to emphasise that all complaints are taken seriously if there is clear need to progress to Stage 2 to deal with the issue properly, that is what will happen.
-In rare cases, complaints of a sufficiently serious nature may in fact have to go directly into the Stage 2 procedure (see below). - 9.
+Stage Two: formal resolution, investigation by the Registrar (or nominee) - c.
+Stage Three: appeal. - 4.
+For the avoidance of doubt, in the event of the procedure being updated or amended, the version of this policy that will apply will be determined by the date (usually the academic year) the complaint is logged with us. - 5.
+The majority of cases are satisfactorily resolved through informal discussions without the need for a formal complaint to be made.
+We emphasise the importance of you seeking informal and early resolution wherever possible. - 6.
 Where it is appropriate to make a complaint, you should raise the matter yourself: this procedure is not intended to be used by a third party making a complaint on your behalf.
 Where the issues raised in a complaint affect a number of you, you can submit a complaint as a 'group complaint'.
 In such circumstances, in order to manage the progression of the complaint, we will usually ask you to nominate one student to act as group representative.
-In such cases, we will normally communicate through the nominated student representative only. - 10.
-In respect of a certain action or process perceived to be at fault, a complaint may be made in relation to one or more individual staff members, or one or more departments or services.
-It will be the responsibility of each party to each formally respond, ie resulting in more than one response to the complaint where multiple parties are involved.
-In the case of departments or services, one representative of each will co-ordinate the response.
-In some cases it may be appropriate for multiple parties to present a single co-ordinated response, eg where each party has an equal role in the action or process perceived to be at fault. - 11.
-If you feel you have cause to complain to us about the service of an external organisation, but RADA has no involvement in the issue, you will be advised to contact the organisation directly.
-However, if your complaint is about an external organisation providing services on behalf of

-- the Academy eg partner organisations and contractors (including where the contractor is an individual) then the complaint will be handled through this Policy and subject to the same processes described here. - 12.
-The Registrar may depute to another senior administrative officer any or all of the responsibilities ascribed to Registrar, providing that person will be in a position to act and be seen to act impartially, either generally or in respect of a particular case. - 13.
-The Academy Principal/Director may delegate powers under these regulations and procedures to the Director of Actor Training or Director of Technical Training, or other senior academic officer within the Academy providing that person will be in a position to act and be seen to act impartially, either generally or in respect of a particular case.
+In such cases, we will normally communicate through the nominated student representative only. - 7.
+The Registrar may depute to another senior administrative officer any or all of the responsibilities ascribed to Registrar, providing that person will be in a position to act and be seen to act impartially, either generally or in respect of a particular case. - 8.
+The Academy Director may delegate powers under these regulations and procedures to the Director of Actor Training or Director of Technical Training, or other senior academic officer within the Academy providing that person will be in a position to act and be seen to act impartially, either generally or in respect of a particular case.